Cengkaruk/qiscus-sdk-web/README.md

 After successfully creating your room, you may need to do advanced development for your chat app.
 This may include inviting more participant to your room, entering a specific room without invitation, and so on.
 Hence, in this section you will learn about the following things :

 1. **Get Room List**, to get data of your user list so that you can use that data to load a specific room or many more.
-2. **Enter to Existing Room**, to enable you to open a room that you have already created by passing a room ID that is obtained by Get Room List.
+2. **Enter to Existing Room**, to enable you to open a room that you have already created by passing a room ID that is obtained by Getting Room List.
 3. **Participant Management**, to educate you on adding more participants to your room or managing users in your room.

 ### Get Room List